-Although the combination of LLMs and robots has many potential advantages, it also faces challenges and issues \cite{helberger2023chatgpt, mccallum2023chatgpt}.
-Firstly, training and deploying LLMs require substantial computing resources and data, which can be challenging for resource-limited robot platforms \cite{overviewofagents}.
+Although the combination of LLMs and robots has many potential advantages, it also faces challenges and issues \citep{helberger2023chatgpt, mccallum2023chatgpt}.
+Firstly, training and deploying LLMs require substantial computing resources and large-scale data, which can be challenging for resource-limited robot platforms \citep{overviewofagents}.
 Secondly, LLMs may generate inaccurate, unreasonable, or even harmful content when generating natural language text.
-Effective filtering and control mechanisms are necessary to ensure that the content generated by robots complies with ethical and legal requirements \cite{mccallum2023chatgpt}.
+Therefore, effective filtering and control mechanisms are essential to ensure that the content generated by robots adheres to ethical and legal requirements \citep{mccallum2023chatgpt}.
 Additionally, robot dialogue systems need to address challenges such as multi-turn dialogues, context understanding, and dialogue consistency to provide more coherent and human-like interactions.
 Furthermore, the shape of robots has not been standardized across the industry.
-The question remains whether robots should adopt a humanoid form or take on a different shape \cite{hwang2013effects}.
+The question remains whether robots should adopt a humanoid form or take on a different shape \citep{hwang2013effects}.
 In other words, what form of robot is best suited for our needs?
 The impact of embodied intelligence on our society cannot be overstated.
 Will robots eventually replace human labor?
 How should we respond to this seismic shift in the future?
 Moreover, if robots were to gain consciousness, should we still view them as tools?
 How should humans define a conscious robot?

-In conclusion, the applications of large language models in robotics hold tremendous potential.
+In conclusion, the applications of LLMs in robotics hold tremendous potential.
 They provide new paradigms and methods for robot control, path planning, and intelligence.
-Through more intuitive and natural human-machine interaction, language-based path planning, and intelligent semantic understanding, large language models not only enhance the performance and efficiency of robots but also improve the experience and interaction modes of human-robot interaction.

-Therefore, this comprehensive review aims to summarize the applications of LLMs in robotics, delving into their impact and contributions to key areas such as robot control, perception, decision-making, and path planning.
+Through more intuitive and natural human-machine interaction, language-based path planning, and intelligent semantic understanding, LLMs not only enhance the performance and efficiency of robots but also improve the experience and interaction modes of human-robot interaction.
+This comprehensive review aims to summarize the applications of LLMs in robotics, examining their impact and contributions to key areas such as robot control, perception, decision-making, and path planning.
 To summarize, there are four key contributions in this paper, as follows: